 The preparation of the financial statements necessarily requires the exercise of judgement both in the application of accounting policies and in the selection of assumptions used in the calculation of accounting estimates.
-In these financial statements the Deemed loan to originator (Note 1.3) is a critical accounting judgment and the estimation of expected credit losses ("ECLs") is a critical accounting estimate.
+These judgements are reviewed on an ongoing basis and are continually evaluated based on historical experience and other factors.
+There are no critical accounting judgements.
+The most significantly affected components of the financial statements and associated critical estimate are the deemed loan to originator and the estimation of expected credit losses ("ECLs), for further detail refer to note 1.3.